Manual Annotation

 Image shows annotations under the annotate module tab and how to right click, right click annotation menu

-Fig. 17: Creating an annotation with a right click in CATMA
+Fig. 17: Creating an annotation with a right-click in CATMA

-There is no limit to how many annotations you are able to assign or how long an annotation should be.
-You can also assign different categories to the same text passage, and annotations can overlap as well.
-If you want to assign a single annotation to separated passages, you can activate the option “Allow multiple discontinuous selections” (to the right of the zoom slider below the text field).
-The slider determines the page size; it is possible to either scroll the entire text on a page (slider on 100) or create individual pages which you can then flip through using the respective buttons.
+There is no limit to how many annotations you are able to create or how long an annotation should be.
+As mentioned previously, you can also assign different categories to the same text passage, and annotations can overlap as well.
+If you want to create a single annotation for separated passages, you can activate the option Allow multiple discontinuous selections (the first icon to the right of the page size slider below the text field).
+The slider determines how much text fits on one page; it is possible to either scroll the entire text on a single page (slider on 100) or to create smaller individual pages which you can then flip through using the respective buttons to the left of the slider.
+(Note that high slider settings may cause performance degradation.)

-You have set an annotation by mistake and want to delete it again?
-Simply click on the annotation in the text field.
-A window with “Selected Annotations” appears at the bottom right, in which you have the possibility to delete the selected annotation by clicking on the small trash can symbol.
+You have created an annotation by mistake and want to delete it again?
+Simply click on the annotation (the colored bar) in the text field.
+A panel with Selected Annotations appears in the lower right part of the screen (shown in Figs. 16 & 17), in which you have the possibility to delete the selected annotation by clicking on the small trash can icon.

 Task 2